landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 2)	Data storage
-Datasets will be shared internally by *[how are the datasets going to be delivered?
-For example: by e-mail/by depositing them in Box/Google drive/external hard drive/shared drive/website]*.
+Datasets will be shared internally by keeping.

 Box